 This format is ideal for presenting preliminary results of work in progress or for projects that lend themselves to visual displays and representations.
 Displays may be posters, digital/computer displays, artwork, or other visual media.
 Each display should include a brief abstract of the purpose and procedures of the work; handouts or copies of written material may also be available.
 Space for the poster or exhibit will be provided by the conference, however all materials must be organised by the presenter, including posters, displays, handouts or other appropriate materials.
 Please note that we cannot guarantee a dedicated power source for each presenter.
-Papers not selected for a themed paper, workshop or colloquium but considered appropriate for a poster presentation will also be offered this opportunity.
+Papers not selected for a themed paper or workshop but considered appropriate for a poster presentation will also be offered this opportunity.
+Abstract submissions that are not accepted by the programme committee for presentation as a themed paper or workshop/interactive presentation will be offered a poster format as an alternative subject to meeting the themes of the congress and minimal standards.